tundish/blathnaid/blathnaid/book/ante.rst

 *The characters in this story are fictitious, notwithstanding the names they are given.
-The only real person is the Author.
-Being lazy he has chosen to draw on current events for his inspiration, instead of making it all up like a proper writer would.*
+There is a question as to how real is the Author.
+It seems he has drawn on current events for his inspiration, instead of making it all up like a proper writer would.*

 *The stuff about magic and meditation is established scientific fact.*